Jchaplin92/text-processor/README.md

 ## Installation

 ### Packaging and running as a JAR file
-- you must have the Java Runtime Environment installed - check that you are at least version 8 with:
+1. you must have maven and the Java Runtime Environment installed - check that you are at least version 8 with:
 `java -version` from command line.
+Check maven is installed with `maven -version` from command line.
-- `java -jar jarfilename.jar` to run
+2. `java -jar yourjarfilename.jar` to run.
+In this case the jar is `text-processor-1.0-SNAPSHOT.jar` in the `target` directory.
-- the app is running on localhost:8080 by default.
+3. the app is running on localhost:8080 by default.

 ### Running as an executable
 - this uses